Electric Motor Control Procedure, Methods, Devices, Circuits

 Precision or Servo Control of Motor

-Precision control of motor is the process to control the part of the motor rotation.
+Precision control of the motor is the process of controlling the part of the motor rotation.
 In normal conditions, a motor rotates in 360 degrees.
 But if we need only 180-degree rotation or 90-degree rotation or 60-degree rotation then what to do.
-Here, the precision control system comes to the point.
+Here, the precision control system comes to a point.
 Stepper motor and servo motor are examples of this type of motor control.
 This type of controlling is required in robotic applications, actuating, surgery, etc.

 Direction of Rotation Control of Motor